 Under New York’s comparative negligence rule, fault is assigned to each party.
 The damages are then reduced proportionately.
 For example, if you are found to be 10 percent at fault, you should be able to recover 90 percent of your medical expenses and other damages from the other at-fault party.

-In order to drive safely, a driver needs to have his or her undivided attention on the road.
-Unfortunately, there are multiple distractions that can prevent some drivers from operating their vehicles properly.
-Some distractions are unavoidable, including heavy traffic and dangerous road conditions, but others are caused by the negligence of drivers, such as cellphone use and texting while driving.
+Drivers must have their undivided attention on the road.
+Unfortunately, multiple distractions can prevent drivers from operating their vehicles properly.
+Some are unavoidable, including heavy traffic and dangerous road conditions, but others are caused by the negligence of drivers, such as cellphone use and texting while driving.

 When distracted driving causes accidents and serious personal injuries, the offending drivers should be held responsible for the damage their actions cause.
 We have the skills and legal resources to prove fault, even when liability is initially unclear.

-We know how to effectively handle drunk driving accident claims with civil and criminal elements to them.
+We know how to effectively handle drunk driving accident claims involving civil and criminal elements.
 Breathalyzer results and other sources of evidence can be invaluable in helping us prove fault against drunk drivers.
-We are committed to helping you pursue a civil personal injury claim to help you recover the compensation you are entitled.
+We are committed to helping you pursue a civil personal injury claim to help you recover the compensation you are entitled to.

 When motorists choose to get behind the wheel after drinking, everyone on the road is put at risk, even our children.
-Drunk drivers, and even bars or taverns can face criminal and civil charges for their negligent actions.
+Drunk drivers and the bars and taverns that serve them can face criminal and civil charges for their negligent actions.
 Our legal team develops compelling claims complete with evidence from the criminal investigation to prove fault.
-For example, we can incorporate field sobriety and breathalyzer results showing the driving was under the influence of alcohol during the time of the car accident.
-We can also meet with eyewitness to further substantiate claims that the driver was intoxicated when the accident occurred.
+For example, we can incorporate field sobriety and Breathalyzer results showing the driver was under the influence of alcohol during the car accident.
+We can also meet with eyewitnesses to further substantiate claims that the driver was intoxicated when the accident occurred.
 All of our accident claims are prepared with enough evidence to prove fault in trial.
 Our detailed approach often prompts insurance adjusters to make full settlement offers to avoid going up against us in the courtroom.

-Head-on collisions are often the most violent types of car accidents, due to the great amounts of force that are put upon the drivers and occupants of cars, trucks and other vehicles that are hit head-on.
+Head-on collisions are often the most violent types of car accidents, due to the great force that is put upon the drivers and occupants of cars, trucks and other vehicles that are hit head on.
 There is a significant risk of serious injury in head-on collisions, including fatal injuries, that can leave victims and their families devastated.
-We understand the factors that contribute to head-on collisions and how to thoroughly investigate these kinds of cases in order to pursue the kind of compensation our clients deserve.
+We understand the factors that contribute to head-on collisions and how to thoroughly investigate these kinds of cases to pursue the compensation our clients deserve.

-Head-on collisions may be caused in a number of ways, including texting while driving, cellphone use, drunk driving, speeding, careless or aggressive driving, weather conditions & dangerous roadways.
-Whether or not you know how the accident happened or whether the other motorist was negligent, it is still in your best interest to speak with a lawyer regarding your legal options.
+Head-on collisions may be caused in many ways, including texting while driving, cellphone use, drunk driving, speeding, careless or aggressive driving, weather conditions and dangerous roads.
+Whether you know how the accident happened or whether the other motorist was negligent, it is still in your best interest to speak with a lawyer regarding your legal options.

 When car accidents happen, it is not only the drivers who are at risk of injury.
 Passengers in cars, trucks, vans and other automobiles are also susceptible to serious injuries.
 For passengers who are injured in auto accidents, the question of how to recover compensation is an important one, and an experienced attorney can provide you with answers.

-When auto accidents involve passengers, there may be issues that arise regarding protections in those vehicles, and about insurance coverage for injured passengers.
+When auto accidents involve passengers, issues may arise regarding protections in those vehicles and about insurance coverage for injured passengers.
 Passengers are at greater risk for serious injuries and wrongful death, especially in rollover and T-bone accidents, which pose greater dangers to passengers than to drivers.
 Even if you are unsure about filing a personal injury claim or you have questions, it is worth your time to talk with one of our lawyers.

 Multiple Vehicle Accidents

 Any car accident case can be complicated, but when more than two cars are involved, matters can become significantly more complex.
-Drivers often blame each other for the harm caused, and it can be a challenge for plaintiffs to effectively prove fault.
+Drivers often blame one another for the harm caused, and it can be a challenge for plaintiffs to effectively prove fault.

 In a rear-end collision, the consequences can range from relatively minor vehicle damage to life-altering injuries.
 Many of these rear-end collisions are caused by overly aggressive and distracted driving from the driver who hit the other vehicle from behind.
 When insurance companies try to defend these cases, they may shift the blame and try to claim that a short stop left the trailing driver no time to react.
 They may also try to minimize the seriousness of the damage caused in the accident.